runtimeverification/proof-checker/docs/proof-language.md

 `ModusPonens`/`Generalization`/`Frame`/`Substitution`/`KnasterTarski`
 :   Consume one or two `Proof` terms off the stack and push the new proof term.

+`Strong ModusPonens`
+:   Consume a `StrongImplication` and a `Proof` term sharing antecedents, and push the conclusion.

 ### Memory manipulation: